 This type of injury is usually associated with out of shape people with large bellies, but lower back pain (technical term: sciatica) is very common among athletes.
 The causes are plentiful: bulging discs (which can trigger lower back discomfort), asymmetrical leg length (common in runners), back spasms and ineffective stretching techniques are all culprits.

 Treatment method(s): Rest is the best medicine with lower back pain.
 Chiropractor assistance can speed recovery, along with anti-inflammatory drugs like Ibuprofen.
 If a bulging disc is causing your back pain, a more complex remedy – possibly surgery – might be in the works.

-Urgent Care Extra can assist with your upcoming sports season, as we offer convenient sports physicals for a variety of schools, athletic organizations and other institutions.
+Banner Urgent Care can assist with your upcoming sports season, as we offer convenient sports physicals for a variety of schools, athletic organizations and other institutions.
 If you’re in Arizona, stop by our network of urgent care clinics (we have more than 30 locations to choose from) to get the care you need.

 For any other questions, our medical experts can be reached at (480) 840-3075, or with an email message to email@example.com.